olchasan-stack/d7-activation-demo/README.md

 - Prevents duplicate events from webhook replays or sync retries
 - Safe to retry failed API calls
 - Unique index in Supabase automatically skips duplicates

+### Reliable Server Event Delivery
+All server-side events use direct `fetch()` calls to PostHog's `/capture/` API instead of the batched `posthog-node` client:
+- **Immediate delivery** in serverless environments (Vercel, etc.)
+- No need to flush or wait for batch completion
+- Consistent across all routes: workspace creation, invites, AI events

 ---
 ## 6) QA Checklist (15 minutes)